Improve the quality and safety of health and social services in Canada and around the world

 3. Become a Patient Surveyor

 Surveyors are the people who visit and assess organizations undergoing accreditation.
-This visit is called the on-site survey.
+This visit is called the survey.

 This diverse group includes people who work in the medical field as well as those who have lived experience with health and social services.
 Accreditation Canada is putting patients first by starting to involve patients in the assessment process.